quicwg/qlog/draft-marx-quic-logging-main-schema.md

 For example: event definitions for QUIC and HTTP/3 can be found in TODO.

+# Tooling requirements

+Tools MUST indicate which qlog version(s) they support.
+Additionally, they SHOULD indicate exactly which values for the CATEGORY, EVENT_TYPE and TRIGGER fields they look for to execute their logic.
+Tools SHOULD perform a (high-level) check if an input qlog file adheres to the expected qlog schema.
+If a tool determines a qlog file does not contain enough supported information to correctly execute the tool's logic, it SHOULD generate a clear error message to this effect.

+Tools MUST disregard any field names and values in the qlog format that they do not recognize.

 # Methods of Access

-TBD : propose to use a .well-known URL to fetch these logs from the server
+TBD : propose to use a .well-known URL to fetch logs from an endpoint / to send logs to.

 # Notes on Practical Use

 TBD : discuss that implementation do not have to output qlog directly.
 It is good practice to log in whatever way you want, and then just write a transformer to qlog for use in tooling.

 # Security Considerations